KaushalRajSoni/Player-Reidentification/README.md

 # Player Re-Identification in a Single Video
-This project performs player tracking and re-identification using YOLOv11 and DeepSORT.
-Created as part of the LIAT.ai Internship Assignment.
+This project performs player tracking and re-identification using YOLO and DeepSORT.

 ## Overview
 - Uses YOLOv model(Ultralytics) for player detection